In the world of photography, there are pretty much endless choices when it comes to selecting a camera.

 Starting the buying process of cameras and lenses

 Before asking what camera you should buy, maybe you should consider a few other questions first.
-Especially if your just starting out.
+Especially if you’re just starting out.

 1. What type of photography are you interested in?